 India wellness centers have taken luxury spas and medical tourism to the next level.
 It's at a wellness center that you'll be able to pursue holistic physical, emotional and spiritual healing.
-You'll find most of these centers in southern India, particularly in the states of Goa, Kerala and Karnataka.
+You'll find most of these centers in southern India, particularly in the states of Goa, Kerala (the home of many Ayurvedic resorts) and Karnataka.
 This article highlights the best ones and what they offer.

 If you want a yoga-based treatment regime, but would prefer a luxurious environment rather than one of the ashrams in India, then Shreyas is the place for you!
 This boutique resort, situated 35 kilometers from Bangalore, has been modeled on some of the more exclusive hotels in Asia.
 There are just 12 rooms, spread across 25 acres of gardens.
 The aim there is to take guests on a journey of self discovery, to harness and purifying body and mind energies, and give a spiritual perspective to actions and emotions.
 It's achieved through classical Hatha yoga (postures), pranayama (breathing) and pratyahara (meditation) processes drawn from the Yoga Sutras.
 In addition, guests can participate in nature-based and community-based activities.
 These include spending time in the fields, preparing meals for children at the local orphanage, and visiting local villages.
 If you want to relax, Shreyas has walking tracks, outdoor swimming pool, spa, home theater, and library.